marcusmathioudakis/reddit-comments-app/server/README.md

 # Installation
 - to run the server you must first install node.js.
 The node package manager npm should be installed automatically as part of this.
 - Once node is installed, in the root of the server folder directory execute: npm install.
 This should install all project dependencies locally, in the node_modules folder.
-- Copy the config.json file to the root of the server folder.
-This file contains API access credentials for the Reddit API, and you should have received it in an email from the developer.
+- Copy the reddit_api_credentials.json file to the root of the server folder (you should have received it in an email from the developer).

 # Starting the server
 - to run the server, in the root of the server folder execute: npm start